Seahawks notes: Russell Wilson helping Chris Carson ‘move on’ from fumble issues; Ansah misses practice

 But the reality is that the worst thing that could happen is that Carson harp on the problem too much, and that what the team insists has been a few isolated incidents manifest into something far greater.

-In other words, Carson has to walk that fine line between doing what he can in practice this week to work on fixing it, but then being able to forget about it enough come gameday Sunday at Arizona that he doesn’t run with any tentativeness.
+In other words, Carson has to walk that fine line between doing what he can in practice this week to work on fixing it, but then being able to forget about it enough come Sunday at Arizona that he doesn’t run with any tentativeness.

-“What we want Chris to be able to do is be able to go out and play and not worry about the ball or the fumbles,’’ offensive coordinator Brian Schottenheimer said Thursday.
+“What we want Chris to be able to do is be able to go out and play and not worry about the ball or the fumbles,’’ Seattle offensive coordinator Brian Schottenheimer said Thursday.

 Carson had fumbled just three times in 296 carries before this season, when he has fumbled three times in 45 carries in three games.

 All came on plays when a defender punched the ball out of his hands.
-And all also were recovered by the opponent deep in Seattle territory, with one last week against the saints returned for a back-breaking touchdown in the second quarter.
+And all also were recovered by the opponent deep in Seattle territory, with one last week against the Saints returned for a back-breaking touchdown in the second quarter.

 But, as Schottenheimer and others have pointed out publicly and to Carson, a bounce or two a different direction and maybe the fumbles are more of a footnote than a headline story.

-“It’s just part of the game,’’ Carson said Thursday.
+“It’s just part of the game,’’ Carson said.
 “They made good plays on me.
 I’ve got to learn from it and move on.’’

 “He’s working his butt off doing the drills,’’ Schottenheimer said.
 “It’s going to pass.
 We don’t have any doubt about that.’’

-Certainly, the Seahawks need it do.
+Certainly, the Seahawks need it to.

-Seattle’s running game has so far not been what it was a year ago, when the Seahawks led the NFL in rushing at 160 yards per game.
+Seattle’s running game has so far not been what it was a year ago, when the Seahawks led the NFL in rushing at 160 yards a game.

-Seattle enters Sunday’s game averaging just 110.7, 15th in the NFL.
+Seattle enters the game Sunday averaging just 110.7 yards, 15th in the NFL.

 There are some valid reasons for the drop in yards, of course, such as falling behind last week and basically throwing every down in the second half — Russell Wilson ended up with a career-high 50 pass attempts against the Saints.

-But the running game also just hasn’t looked as effective so far, with the Seahawks averaging just 4.0 yards per carry compared to last year’s 4.8.
+But the running game also just hasn’t looked as effective so far, with the Seahawks averaging just 4.0 yards per carry compared to 4.8 last year.

 Carson averaged 4.7 yards a carry last season when he rushed for 1,151 yards but is at just 3.5 this season.

-If Carson continues to falter the Seahawks could use Rashaad Penny and C.J.
+If Carson continues to falter, the Seahawks could use Rashaad Penny and C.J.
 Prosise more.
 But neither projects as being the kind of punishing between-the-tackles runner Carson proved to be last season.

 “He’s special and we need him,’’ Wilson said Thursday.
 “We’re better when we have Chris Carson.
 Our football team is very, very good when he’s on the field.’’